8 Things You Need to Know About Your CNA Exam

 4. It doesn’t just cover the basics

 If there is anything you need to remember during the certified nursing assistant exam it’s that details matter!
 Sure, you will be asked to do basic things – like taking blood pressure and moving a patient from a bed into a wheelchair.
 However, you’ll also have to focus on the tiniest of details if you want to convince your examiner that you are ready for the real world.

 For example, you need to make sure you are wearing non-skid shoes.
-If you don’t, it is considered a safety violation, and you’ll lose points.
+If you don’t, it is considered a safety violation, and you will lose points.
 You must also remember the “little things” – like knocking on a patient’s door before you enter the room or closing the privacy curtain before you do anything else.

 5. Communication is key